DL6AKU/kcwebm/README.md

   -1, --onepass         Disable two-pass encoding.
   -c, --commandonly     Output ffmpeg commands only.
   --cfac CFAC           Correction factor to account for headers, containers,
                         jitter.
-Default is 0.05.
+Must be between 0 and 0.3.
+Default is 0.01.
                         Increase if videos get too large.
 ```